ericconstantinides/minesweeper/README.md

 Programmatically,  the game came down to 2 distinct areas: Building the board and sweeping the board.

 ## Building the Board
 The board is built in coordinates, so every square on the board can be accessed by `{x, y}` coordinates.
-Building the board comes down to: 1) generating random coordinates for mines, 2) creating a board with the mines with each square having unique properties (`isMine, isSwept, isFlag, sweepDelay`), and 3) traversing the board to add `minesNearby` properties.
+Building the board comes down to: 1) generating random coordinates for mines, 2) creating a board with the mines with each square having unique properties (`isMine, isSwept, isFlag, sweepDelay`), and 3) traversing the board by checking each square's adjacent mines and adding it to the `minesNearby` property.

 ## Sweeping the board (aka Playing the game)
 To start the game, you click on a square.
 If the square is a mine, you lose.
-Otherwise, the game executes `sweepSquare()` which checks if the square has any nearbyMines.
-If not, it recursively checks the surrounding squares (up to 8 depending on your positioning on the board) and recursively calls `sweepSquare` if the swept square has zero `minesNearby`.
+If you didn't lose, the game executes `sweepSquare()` which checks if the square has any nearbyMines.
+If not, it recursively checks the surrounding squares (up to 8 depending on your positioning on the board) and recursively calls `sweepSquare` if that square has zero `minesNearby`.

-After all the possible squares are swept, the game checks if you've won: (`squaresSwept + number of mines === width * height`).
-If you've won or lost, the game ends with a fun background.
+After all the possible squares are swept, the game checks if you've won: (`squaresSwept + number of mines === board width * board height`).

+If you've won (or lost), the game ends with a fun background.
 Otherwise, you keep on playing.

-To animate the unveiling of the squares, `sweepSquare` adds a `sweepDelay` depending on how far each square is away from the clicked square.
-The delay is determined by the larger of either the x distance or the y distance from the clicked square.
-When React updates the board after the sweep is over, a CSS delay-class is added to generate this delay.
+To animate the unveiling of the squares, `sweepSquare` adds a `sweepDelay`.
+The delay is determined by the distance (the larger of either the x distance or the y distance) from the clicked square.
+When React updates the board after the sweep is over, a CSS delay-class is added to each revealed square to generate this delay.

 The game's timer starts when the game starts and stops when the game wins or loses.
 The `Timer` state is not saved in Redux.